Mike Coffman

-The son of a soldier, Coffman was born in Missouri and moved to Aurora when he was 9 years old.
+The son of a soldier, Coffman was born in Missouri and moved to Aurora when he was nine years old.
 He enlisted in the army himself at age 17, serving two years before leaving for the reserves to attend college.
-Coffman received his B.A. from the University of Colorado, while attending special programs at Harvard and the University of Veracruz.
+Coffman received his B.A. from the University of Colorado Boulder, while also attending special programs at Harvard University and the University of Veracruz.
 After transferring to the Marine Corps Reserve, Coffman founded a property management company in Aurora in 1983.
 As a soldier, Coffman served in both the Gulf War and the Iraq War.

-Coffman was first elected to the Colorado House of Representatives in 1988, being reelected until his appointment to the State Senate in December 1994.
+Coffman was first elected to the Colorado House of Representatives in 1988, being reelected in 1990 prior to his appointment to the State Senate in December 1994.
 He was then elected as Colorado State Treasurer in 1998 and as Colorado Secretary of State in 2006.
 He resigned as Secretary of State when he was elected to the United States Congress, where he served until his defeat for reelection by Jason Crow in 2018.
-In 2019, he was elected to his current post as Mayor of Aurora.
+In 2019, he was elected to his current post as Mayor of Aurora, and was re-elected to a second term in the 2023 election.

 Early life, education, and career

 Michael Coffman was born on March 19, 1955, at Fort Leonard Wood, Missouri, to Harold and Dorothy Coffman, and is one of five children.
 His father served in the United States Army at Fort Leonard Wood, and after 1964, at Fitzsimons Army Medical Center in Aurora.

 In 1972, Coffman enlisted in the U.S. Army, and was assigned to a mechanized infantry battalion.
 The following year, he earned a high school diploma through an army program.
 Leaving active duty for the U.S. Army Reserve in 1974, he entered the University of Colorado, under the G.I.
 Bill graduating in 1979 with a bachelor's degree in political science.
 In 1994, he attended the Senior Executive Program at the Harvard Kennedy School. and the University of Veracruz in Mexico.
 Upon graduation from the University of Colorado, Coffman transferred from the Army Reserve to the United States Marine Corps in 1979, becoming an infantry officer.
-In 1983, he transferred from active duty to the Marine Reserves, serving until 1994.
+In 1983, he transferred from active duty to the Marine Reserve, serving until 1994.
 In 1983, he created an Aurora-based property management firm, serving as senior shareholder until 2000.